-The article appeared to be based on a study published in medical journal Pediatrics, but bore little resemblance to the toxic baby wipes warning.
-That article (“Six Children With Allergic Contact Dermatitis to Methylisothiazolinone in Wet Wipes”) dealt with allergies and sensitivities, and did not recommend discontinuing wet wipes across the board:
+The article appeared to be based on a study published in the medical journal Pediatrics, but bore little resemblance to the toxic baby wipes warning.
+That article ("Six Children with Allergic Contact Dermatitis to Methylisothiazolinone in Wet Wipes") dealt with allergies and sensitivities, and did not recommend discontinuing wet wipes across the board:

 Wet wipes are increasingly marketed in personal care products for all ages, and MI exposure and sensitization will likely increase.
 Dermatitis of the perianal, buttock, facial, and hand areas with a history of wet wipe use should raise suspicion of ACD to MI and prompt appropriate patch testing.
 Rapid resolution occurs after the allergen exposure is eliminated.
 All isothiozolinones should be avoided in personal care and household products for these patients.

 The Pediatrics piece at no point advised parents to "never clean" children with baby wipes "no matter what," nor was methylisothiazolinone pinpointed as a risk to anyone not allergic to the preservative.